krsukanto/openshift-tekton-june-2022/Day3/README.md

 Demonstrates how pod-to-pod communication in a multi-pod applications.

 Wordpress is a Content Management Software used to setup a blog website.
-Wordpress dependes on database either mariadb or mysql.
+Wordpress depends on database either mariadb or mysql.

 We will be creating two deployments, one for mysql and other for wordpress.